-Notwistanding scientific progress and its implications, nothing fundamental has changed in the thousands of years that separate us from these first "civilized" men and women.
-They marked the beginning of our "separation" with Nature.
-They turned Nature from a mother to a resource and definitely put us on our current trajectory.
+Notwistanding scientific progress and its implications, nothing has fundamentally changed in the thousands of years that separate us from these first civilized men and women.
+First settlers marked the beginning of our separation with nature.
+They turned nature from a mother to a resource and definitely put us on our current trajectory.

-However, a subtle yet profound nuance remained between this antique era and today.
+Yet, a subtle but profound nuance remained between this antique era and today.
 These people still saw the world in which they lived in, along with its potential, as infinite.
 They could cut a forest to plant their seeds or build a new city - there was still another virgin opportunity behind the hill.
 The world was flat, immense and unknown.
 The concept of a round finite planet was out of scope.
-These men were in the business of permanent conquest of the infinity of the land.
+Men and women were in the business of permanent conquest of the infinity of the land.

-Thanks to its immense success in domesticating Nature, the species flourished quickly.
-From just a few millions twelve thousand years ago, we exploded to hundreds of millions in less than ten thousand years, reaching half a billion people at the birth of Jesus Christ.
-This represented an amazing increase - the population roughly doubled in size at each generation.
+Thanks to its immense success in domesticating nature, the species flourished quickly.
+From less than ten million million twelve thousand years ago, our population exploded to hundreds of millions in less than ten thousand years, reaching half a billion people at the birth of Jesus Christ.
+This represented an amazing increase - population almost doubled in size at each generation.

 This explosion had profound implications.
 There were twice as many humans to harvest the planet's resources with each new generation.
-We always had to compete for more land, which explains the endemic need for "growth" of our historic model.
+We always had to compete for more land, which explains the endemic need for growth of our historic model.
 Growth is our foundational legacy as a civilized species.
 We need more conquests.
 Successful civilizations are expansionist by design.

-Such an extreme population growth was only slowed down by wars or diseases.
+Population growth was only slowed down by wars or diseases.
 The geographic expansion of the empire was undoubtedly the logical solution for any political leader.
 War and conquest were well understood necessities and insurances for the future.

-Consequently, the History of civilizations mirrors the History of wars.
-War was unavoidable, built into the system.
+Consequently, history of civilizations mirrors the history of wars.
+War was unavoidable, embedded into the system.
 Competition for resources was permanent.
-Supplies were always short as the population kept growing.
+Supplies were always short as population kept growing.
 The preferred solution for nourishing more mouths was to increase one's territory, seizing fertile grounds and slaves to cultivate them.
 Civilizations kept expanding, feeding on new land and new people, endlessly.
 People learned new techniques by watching their neighbors or enemies.
 The original nucleus of civilizations subsequently migrated from a few historic cores to the immensity of the outer barbarian unknown.
 Civilizations spread geographically until they covered the whole planet - which only happened two centuries ago.

 Infinite expansion has been the basic model for the last thousand years.
-It has fueled the civilized man's appetite until the nineteenth century, when civilization finally got almost everywhere.
+It has fueled the civilized man's appetite until the nineteenth century, when civilization finally got almost everywhere with the completion of Western colonization...

-Through Western colonization, the world of the nineteenth century reached finity for the first time - the globe became completely "known" and conquered.
-Colonization is the first chapter of globalization.
+With colonization, the world of the nineteenth century reached finity for the first time - the globe became completely "known", conquered, cultivated and its resources utilized.
+Colonization was the first chapter of globalization.
 There was no sunset on the empire of Queen Victoria.
-London was the capital of the world with treasures and materials imported from all over, to be transformed and re-exported.
+London was the capital of the world with treasures and materials imported from all over, to be transformed and re-exported everywhere.

-There were 1 billion people in the world in 1800 though, only twice as much as in year zero.
+There were only 1 billion people in the world in 1800 though, twice as much as in year zero.